isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 **Flags**: IRA

 ---
-## Attr: ListGrid.aiFilterWindowHint

-### Description
-The inline hint-text displayed in the user-entry area in the [ListGrid.aiFilterWindow](#attr-listgridaifilterwindow).

-### Groups

-- i18nMessages

-**Flags**: IR

----
 ## Attr: ListGrid.applyFormulaAfterSummary

 ### Description
 If [ListGridField.userFormula](ListGridField.md#attr-listgridfielduserformula) is set for some field, and this grid is showing [group summaries](#attr-listgridshowgroupsummary) or a [grid summary](#attr-listgridshowgridsummary), this property determines what field value should be present in those summary rows.
-Should the field's user-formula be applied to the calculated summary row (applyFormulaAfterSummary `true`), or should a standard grid or group summary be applied to the user-formula values displayed in the grid (applyFormulaAfterSummary `false`)?
+Should the field apply the user-formula to the calculated summary row, or should it apply a standard grid or group summary to the user-formula values displayed in the grid?

 May be overridden at the field level via [ListGridField.applyAfterSummary](ListGridField.md#attr-listgridfieldapplyaftersummary)